LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Conclusions

 \section{Conclusions}

-The outcome of this research is that it is feasible to construct an efficient FPGA architecture optimised for implementing dynamically-loading reconfigurable instructions.
-LUTstructions are fast\-/reconfigurable, have a low instruction latency, and operate at high operating frequencies similar to non-programmable designs.
+This paper introduces an efficient open-source FPGA architecture optimised for implementing dynamically-loading reconfigurable instructions.
+They are fast\-/reconfigurable, yield a low instruction latency, and operate at high operating frequencies similar to hardened designs.
 The experimental setup involves their integration in a RISC-V softcore that is modified with a bitstream cache to be able to provide the instruction bitstreams on demand with high-throughput for custom instructions of moderate complexity.
-The reconfiguration is up to 28x faster than a state-of-the-art reconfiguration controller.
-An indicative system-level microbenchmark still yields a speedup near 3x over pure software under pressure that causes reconfiguration on every LUTstruction call.
-This is entirely achieved on an FPGA, essentially becoming the fastest FPGA-on-an-FPGA approach available today, with a 2-to-3 orders of magnitude speedup over related work.
-The pipelining and configuration parallelism optimisations achieve similarly-favourable characteristics across different PDK and FPGA technology implementations, making it inviting for wider-adoption.
+The reconfiguration is shown to be 28x faster than a more-general state-of-the-art reconfiguration controller.
+An indicative system-level benchmark still yields a speedup near 3x over pure software under pressure that causes reconfiguration on every reconfigurable instruction call.
+This is entirely achieved on an FPGA, essentially becoming a very high-performing FPGA-on-FPGA, with a 2-to-3 orders of magnitude speedup over related works that are not instruction-optimised.
+The pipelining and configuration parallelism optimisations achieve similarly-favourable characteristics across different PDK and FPGA technology implementations, making it inviting for wider-adoption and scalability to a high number of slots.

-Future work includes the development of programming models to support stateful instructions and fully-benefit from the potential to utilise registers within the pipeline, as well as the integration in manycores with a high instruction-level parallelism and SIMD.